miestrode/blog/content/posts/generalizing-exponentiation-laws.md

 The first problem, is that we haven't actually defined yet what it means to raise a number to a non-natural number.
 The second one is that we still need to show our rules even hold for these non-natural powers (assuming they do at all).

-This is where pedagogy fails, often neglecting to explain to students how either non-natural powers work, and why our laws here still work with them.
+This is where pedagogy fails, often neglecting to explain to students how non-natural powers work and why our laws here still work with them.
 In this article however, we will tread where teachers dare not, and shed some lights on this problem.
 Before we proceed however, we should make some definitions.

 ## On the natural base, limits and $\exp(x)$